basho/basho_docs/source/languages/en/riak/ops/advanced/backends/memory.md

 backend, as the total memory used will be max memory times the number of vnodes in the cluster.

+When the threshold value that you set has been met in a particular vnode, Riak will begin discarding objects, beginning with the oldest object and proceeding until memory usage returns below the allowable threshold.

 You can configure maximum memory using the `memory_backend.max_memory_per_vnode` setting.
 You can specify `max_memory_per_vnode` however you'd like, using kilobytes, megabytes, or even gigabytes.

 The following are all possible settings: